TOPIC : Business models for modern rural economies

 - List of countries and applicable rules for funding: described in part A of the General Annexes of the General Work Programme.

-Note also that a number of non-EU/non-Associated Countries that are not automatically eligible for funding have made specific provisions for making funding available for their participants in Horizon 2020 projects (follow the links to China, Japan, Republic of Korea, Mexico, Russia, Taiwan).
+Note also that a number of non-EU/non-Associated Countries that are not automatically eligible for funding have made specific provisions for making funding available for their participants in Horizon 2020 projects (follow the links to Australia, Brazil, Canada, China, Hong Kong & Macau, India, Japan, Republic of Korea, Mexico, Russia, Taiwan).

 - Eligibility and admissibility conditions: described in part B and C of the General Annexes of the General Work Programme